A Survey on Adversarial Contention Resolution: Introduction

 {\it Packet Arrivals.} An important aspect is the timing by which new packets are generated (i.e., arrive) in the system.
 A simple case is where each \thing has a single packet, and all \things start executing a contention-resolution algorithm at the same point in time.
 Equivalently, from a packet-centric view, all packets arrive simultaneously as a single \defn{batch}; this is often referred to as the \defn{static case} in the literature (see~\cite{DBLP:conf/podc/Kowalski05}).

 In contrast, in the \defn{dynamic} case, packets arrive over time; this arrival model is also referred to in the literature as \defn{asynchronous} (see ~\cite{DBLP:conf/podc/Kowalski05}).
-The literature adopts the terminology of \defn{arrival time} or \defn{activation time} to indicate when a \thing begins executing a contention resolution protocol in order to send packets.
+The literature adopts the terminology of \defn{arrival time} or \defn{activation time} to indicate when the corresponding \thing begins executing a contention-resolution protocol in order to send this packet.
 These times may be governed by a stochastic process (see the survey by Chlebus~\cite{chlebus2001randomized}), or they may be scheduled by an adversary; in this survey, we focus on the latter setting.

 {\it Channel Characteristics.} When a \thing sends a packet, the multiple access channel provides feedback.
-The most basic feedback---assumed in all the literature we survey---occurs when, upon sending its packet, a \thing learns whether or not its transmission was successful.
+The most basic feedback---assumed in all the literature that we survey---occurs when, upon sending its packet, a \thing learns whether or not its transmission was successful.

 Another type of feedback concerns whether \things can detect collisions.
 Almost all of the literature on contention resolution assumes one of the following two types of feedback regarding collisions.
 The first is \defn{collision detection (CD)}: in any slot, each listening \thing can differentiate between the case where the number of \things transmitting is $0$ (i.e., an empty slot) or greater than $1$ (i.e., a collision).
-The second is \defn{no collision detection (no-CD)}: in any slot, a listening device cannot differentiate between the slot being empty versus containing a collision.
+The second is \defn{no collision detection (no-CD)}: in any slot, a listening device cannot differentiate between the slot being empty versus the slot containing a collision.

 In many works, \things that listen to the channel also learn whether or not a slot contains a successful transmission.
 In such a setting with CD, the channel provides {\it ternary feedback} (sometimes referred to as ``trinary feedback'') indicating whether the slot is empty, contains a successful transmission, or contains a collision.
-Similarly, in this setting, no-CD provides {\it binary feedback}.\footnote{Other variants of collision detection appear in the wider literature involving multiple access channels (see ~\cite{chang:exponential,chang:exponential-jacm}).
-Additionally, more exotic channel models have been considered; for example, De Marco and Kowalski~\cite{DBLP:conf/icdcs/MarcoK10} consider the case where channel feedback yields the number of senders.}
+Similarly, in this setting, no-CD provides {\it binary feedback}.\footnote{Other variants of CD appear in the wider literature involving multiple access channels (see ~\cite{chang:exponential,chang:exponential-jacm}).
+Additionally, more exotic channel models have been considered; for example, De Marco and Kowalski~\cite{DBLP:conf/icdcs/MarcoK10} and Tsybakov \cite{tsybakov:multiplicity} examine the case where channel feedback yields the number of senders.}